Your Love (The Outfield song): In popular culture

 The song received a resurgence in popularity in 2002, due to its inclusion in the game Grand Theft Auto: Vice City.

-Colorado Rockies outfielder Charlie Blackmon uses "Your Love" as his walk-up song coming to bat.
+Retired Colorado Rockies outfielder Charlie Blackmon used "Your Love" as his walk-up song coming to bat.

+Retired Chicago White Sox second baseman Gordon Beckham used "Your Love" as his walk-up song coming to bat.

+Tampa Bay Rays outfielder Jake Mangum uses "Your Love" as his walk-up song coming to bat in 2025.